-The best way to view mental processes is in terms of judgement.
-If a process requires mental steps that include making a subjective judgment by whoever is performing the process, then it is not eligible for patent.
+The best way to view mental processes is in terms of judgment.
+If a process requires mental steps that include making a subjective judgment by whoever is performing the process, then it is not eligible for a patent.
 The reason for this is that it doesn't fulfill the disclosure requirement in Section 112.
-Patents must include full instructions for how to perform a process.
+Patents must include full instructions on how to perform a process.
 Since you can't teach a judgment call, any process that includes such a step cannot be patented.

 The Prior Use Defense

 Thanks to the America Invents Act of 2011, broader protections are available to those accused of infringing a patent, based on prior use of patented or protected inventions.
 However, to use this defense, the company must prove that it had been using the invention continuously for at least since a full year before the patent was filed.
 It can be hard to produce documentation to this effect.
 This defense can't be extended to customers, acquirers, or vendors.